ramyfahim/cheatsheet_r_pandas/README.md

 # Cheatsheet for using R and the Python library Pandas

 Many people know how to use Pandas but not R or the other way around.
 And the Internet is lacking in resources that provide a side-by-side comparison of the two scripting languages.
 This cheatsheet will address this issue and be of help if you know one but not the other (or neither) of these languages.
-You will see how things work and we will focus on data wrangling.
+You will see how these things work and we will focus on data wrangling.

 ### Preliminary: load the data.
 We will use the famous and simple Iris datset.